 The stand is basic and has a flat base so you can still put stuff on top of it, and it doesn't take up a lot of space on the desk.

-There's only a single joystick on the back of the Samsung M8, which is hard to reach, but it comes with a remote to control the monitor's settings and navigate through the smart interface.
+This monitor comes with a remote to control the monitor's settings and navigate through the smart interface.
 It's a bit different from the remote that comes with Samsung TVs as it doesn't have a Multi-View button, but it still has shortcut buttons to popular streaming services.
 There's a mic that allows you to search for content, and it supports both Alexa and Bixby voice assistants, but not Google Assistant like with Samsung TVs.
 Also, the remote only comes in white, even if you get the pink, green, or blue variants.
+There's a joystick on the back to navigate the menu, but it's easier to use the remote.

 The Samsung M8 has an excellent native contrast ratio.
 It displays deep blacks, but it doesn't have a local dimming feature to further improve the contrast.